I love a sunburnt country, a land of sweeping plains, of rugged mountain ranges, of drought and flooding rains.

 Federal Electorates and Local Governments

 Gregory takes in part of two Federal Electorates: Maranoa in the west and Flynn in the east.
-It also covers part or all of nine local government areas: Central Highlands Regional Council, Boulia Shire Council, Diamantina Shire Council, Barcoo Shire Council, Winton Shire Council, Longreach Regional Council, Blackall-Tambo Regional Council, Isaac Regional Council and Barcaldine Regional Council
+It also covers part or all of 10 local government areas: Central Highlands Regional Council, Woorabinda Aboriginal Shire Council, Boulia Shire Council, Diamantina Shire Council, Barcoo Shire Council, Winton Shire Council, Longreach Regional Council, Blackall-Tambo Regional Council, Isaac Regional Council and Barcaldine Regional Council

 At the 2016 Census, the Mining sector was the biggest employer in Gregory accounting for 16.5 % of jobs, followed by Beef Production, Local Government Administration, Education and Hospitals